What Is ADHD? Attention Deficit Hyperactivity Disorder in Children and Adults

-People with hyperactive-impulsive subtype of ADHD act “as if driven by a motor” with little impulse control — moving, squirming, and talking at even the most inappropriate times.
+People with primarily hyperactive-impulsive ADHD act “as if driven by a motor” with little impulse control — moving, squirming, and talking at even the most inappropriate times.
 They are impulsive, impatient, and interrupt others.

 People with the inattentive subtype of ADHD have difficulty focusing, finishing tasks, and following instructions.
 They are easily distracted and forgetful.
 They may be daydreamers who lose track of homework, cell phones, and conversations with regularity.